-1) John Coltrane's favorite song he recorded was "My Favorite Things."
-What is your favorite song?
+favorite song?
 2) John Coltrane's favorite dessert was believed to be sweet potato pie.
 What is your favorite dessert?
 3) From what we have learned, John Coltrane's favorite activity was to play the saxophone.
 What is your favorite activity?
 Directions for Your Writing: Of the three favorite things you have identified above, select the one that you can describe in a way that will entertain a friend.
-Write two good paragraphs about the thing you selected.
+Write two good paragraphs about the thing you chose.
 In the first paragraph, you can describe your favorite thing in detail.
 In the second paragraph, you can explain why it is your favorite.